Shared kernel Bayesian screening: Consistency

 Theorem~\ref{ConsTheorem} implies that the posterior probability of equality is consistent under $H_0$, even under misspecification.
-Consistency under $H_1$ holds generally under misspecification, but fails if $f^{(0)}$ and $f^{(1)}$ are both closest in KL-divergence to the same $f^* \in \mathbb{F}$.
-This can occur if $f^{(0)}$ and $f^{(1)}$ are both closer in KL-divergence to the same component distribution $f_k$ than they are to any other distribution in the convex hull.
+Consistency under $H_1$ holds generally under misspecification, but fails if $f^{(0)}$ and $f^{(1)}$ are both closest in Kullback--Leibler divergence to the same $f^* \in \mathbb{F}$.
+This can occur if $f^{(0)}$ and $f^{(1)}$ are both closer to the same component distribution $f_k$ than they are to any other distribution in the convex hull.